yarec/react-layout-generator/src/includes/intro.md

 To animate a layer you just collect all the blocks that will participate in the layer animation in a [generator](#generator).
 Other animations can be running on other layers.

 The reason for having a control layer is that services manage the interactions of lower layers so that event handling will not directly work on these layers, but they will work as normal on the control layer since it is on top of all of the other layers.

-Each layer is placed in its own group so that z-index will only effect that layer.

 ### Drag and Drop